lmc-eu/cookie-consent-manager/README.md

 ### GTM (Google Tag Manager) scripts

-GTM scripts are managed centrally, so after implementing the library you don't need to worry about them.
+GTM scripts are managed centrally in LMC, so after implementing this library, you don't need to worry about conditions when to run them.
 The library sets all the required data to GTM dataLayer.

+However, keep in mind you still need to **take care of already existing cookies**, even of those created by GTM scripts.

 ### Custom methods